cdupont/Timeloop/README.md

 ![sol2](img/sol2.gif)

 You can play around with different universe setups, and generate interresting configurations such as paradoxes, "Djinns" and more.
+You can load examples using the number keys.
 Have fun!